Christopher Morel Preview, Player Props: Cubs vs. Braves

-Christopher Morel -- batting .195 with a double, three home runs, five walks and three RBI in his past 10 games -- will be in action for the Chicago Cubs against the Atlanta Braves, with Darius Vines on the mound, on September 27 at 7:20 PM ET.
+The Chicago Cubs and Christopher Morel, who went 1-for-4 last time out, take on AJ Smith-Shawver and the Atlanta Braves at Truist Park, Thursday at 7:20 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Braves.
+In his most recent game he had a one-hit showing (1-for-4) against the Braves.

 Sportsbook Promo Codes